 In many cases, the decision that the marriage or civil partnership has come to an end is not the cause of dispute between the couple.
 It is more likely that they will have a dispute about the arrangements for any children or the dealings with the family finances.

-We strongly recommend that you obtain legal advice on the breakdown of your marriage or civil partnership.
+We strongly recommend that you obtain legal advice from specialist civil partnership solicitors on the breakdown of your marriage or civil partnership.
 This is because once proceedings are commenced to obtain the decree ending the marriage or the civil partnership the formal process gives rise to claims by the parties against each other for financial remedy.
 Such potential legal claims continue until they are dealt with formally by way of a court order.
 Whilst the order can be an order reflecting an amicable agreement: the fact remains that it is ONLY a court order which will finally put to rest those potential financial claims and conclude that legal side of matters finally.

 Lovedays Solicitors, Potter and Co Solicitors and Andrew Macbeth Cash and Co Solicitors are the trading names of Derbyshire Legal Services Limited (Company Registration Number 08838592) whose registered office is at Lovedays Solicitors, Crown Chambers, 6 Bank Road, Matlock, Derbyshire, DE4 3AQ.